Haru1O1/AMSI_Powershell_Bypass/README.md

     Start-Sleep -Seconds 60
 }
 ```
-Infinite loop that waits 60 seconds between each iteration of the loop
+Infinite loop that waits 60 seconds between each iteration of the loop.
+Used to keep the current PowerShell window running.

 # Conclusion
 This script bypasses Windows AMSI and executes shellcode using PowerShell.
 Even if the PowerShell window is given the command Ctrl-C, it will continue to run in the background.
 - Terminating the Process
     - Terminate the thread or PowerShell itself using Task Manager.
-    - After the shell code finishes it should cause the thread to terminate
+    - After the shell code finishes, it should cause the thread to terminate
         - Ex.
-Reverse Shell, after the attacker terminates the session, the thread should also be terminated
+Reverse Shell -> after the attacker terminates the session, the thread should also be terminated, and with it, PowerShell as well